bassdye/Dye_et_al_2023_rockling/README.md

 rockling's preferred temperature range.
 In addition, rockling's affinity for structural habitat and the tradeoff between preferred temperature was examined by following their response to the systematic removal of artificial physical structures within the preferred temperature conditions.
-The preferred temperature range of rockling was found to be 10.4–15.7 °C. Following structure removals, rockling repeatedly moved away from their chosen temperatures to adjacent compartments with different temperatures but containing physical structure, indicating that the presence of physical structure was more important than preferred temperature until 18.6 °C. These novel findings provide insight and experimental support for the hypothesis explaining rockling's increase in the Wadden
+The preferred temperature range of rockling was found to be 10.4–15.7°C. Following structure removals, rockling repeatedly moved away from their chosen temperatures to adjacent compartments with different temperatures but containing physical structure, indicating that the presence of physical structure was more important than preferred temperature until 18.6 °C. These novel findings provide insight and experimental support for the hypothesis explaining rockling's increase in the Wadden